 When discussing sponsorship, you should be aware that Research Studentship funding qualifies for R&D Tax credits when undertaken via a Contract with a University (Sub-contractor costs).
-As explained in the box below (source: www.Gov.uk website) an SME would qualify for 100% of their Costs, plus 86%.
-A large company would be able to claim 100% plus 20% tax credit against their corporation tax.
-An SME may even be able to claim if they do not currently pay corporation tax.
+As explained in the box below (source: www.Gov.uk website) the rate of R&D expenditure credit is 20%, or 86% for loss making SMEs.
+This is a major boost to the industrial partner, as their corporation tax is reduced.